 My recommendations on if it’s worth buying:

-Th obvious answer is yes.
+Th answer is yes.
 Whether you’re a beginner to a professional photographer or flight hobbyist, this thing will make you very happy.

 It has a very minor downsides as I expressed above, but honestly, it pales to the excellence of quality, fun and experience you’ll get from it.